ShravanCool/My_Desktop_Config/README.md

 # My Desktop Configuration

 This repository contains dotfiles of my development environment.
-While there are steps mentioned for installing and setting up the same, it's really intented for my own use- you probably won't have much success with it, and would probably be better of reading the individual dotfiles and copying the bits that interest you.
+While there are steps mentioned for installing and setting up the same, it's really intented for my own use- you probably won't have much success with it, and would probably be better off reading the individual dotfiles and copying the bits that interest you.

 ## Development tools used-